sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 ## Overhead of Stack Checking

-We evaluated the performance impact of using split stacks on two microbenchmarks designed to be bottlenecked on function calls which respectively do and do not trigger run-time memory allocations.
+We evaluated the performance impact of using split stacks on two microbenchmarks designed to be bottlenecked on function calls, which respectively do and do not trigger run-time memory allocations.
-The first microbenchmark was a naive program to compute the 50th number in the fibonnacci sequence without memoization; this did not require a large amount of stack space so we use it to measure the overhead of _just checking_ whether or not there is enough stack space.
+The first microbenchmark was a naive program to compute the 50th number in the fibonnacci sequence without memoization; this did not require a large amount of stack so we use it to measure the overhead of _just checking_ whether or not there is enough space.
 The other microbenchmark naively recursively computes the sum of the first _n_ integers.
 We executed this benchmark with `n=1000000000` so that it would trigger run-time allocations by recursing very deeply.